vmware-tanzu/tanzu-dev-portal/content/learningpaths/_index.md

 ---
 title: Learning Paths
 linkTitle: Learning Paths
-description: |
-  Learning Paths are designed to enable you to achieve the outcomes that are right for your business by way of a curated learning path.
+description: 'Learning Paths are designed to enable you to achieve the outcomes that are right for your business by way of a curated learning path.
 This content provides the "Why?" in the form of strategy content, as well as the "How?" in the form of practical and proven tactical references.

+  '
 menu:
   main:
     parent: sections